diffusion4812/simple-weather/README.md

 /api/{proxy+} - Weather API
 ~~~

 Methods within API Gateway resources are defined to handle **only** GET requests.
-Any other request will be denied.
+Requests of any other type will be denied.

 ~~~
 /             - GET → AWS integration with S3